 What are TREPS in Mutual Funds?

-What is TREPS (Treasury Bills Repurchase)?
+What is the meaning of TREPS (Treasury Bills Repurchase)?

 TREPS or Treasury Bills Repurchase Agreement is a short-term borrowing mechanism where securities are sold with an agreement to repurchase them at a predetermined price on a future date.
 Predominantly involving government securities, TREPS serves as a vital liquidity management tool, offering mutual funds a secure avenue for parking surplus funds or obtaining quick financing without the need to sell off assets permanently.